unfoldedcircle/core-api/doc/integration-driver/driver-installation.md

-# Driver installation on the Remote
+# Custom driver installation on the Remote

 Starting with firmware v1.9.0, custom installation drivers can be installed on the Remote.